Yenushiiii/Yenushiiii/README.md

 ## HEY!!
-If you're from Pony Town, please check my linked Strawpage! :D
+If you're from Pony Town, please check my linked Strawpage! :D Also color my tree !!

 <!--
 **Yenushiiii/Yenushiiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.